DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

         // This selector is created from a promise returned by a call to a
         // different selector.
 The new selector will be initialized with the
-        // same function as the old one but with hard-coded parameter values. const getSubmitButton = Selector(getElementById('submit-button'));
+        // same function as the old one and with hard-coded parameter values
+        // as in the previous example.
+        const getSubmitButton = Selector(getElementById('submit-button'));
     });
     ```

 ### Initializers that Return Multiple Nodes

-TestCafe allows the selector's initializing function or CSS selector to return multiple DOM nodes.
+Functions and CSS selector stings that initialize a selector can return multiple DOM nodes.
-In this instance, you must filter these nodes to select a single node that will be returned by the selector (or none of them to return `null`).
+In this instance, you must filter these nodes to select a single node that will eventually be returned by the selector.
 Use the [textFilter](selector-options.md#optionstextfilter) and [index](selector-options.md#optionsindex) options for this.

-The [textFilter](selector-options.md#optionstextfilter) option specifies text or a regular expression that matches text content of the node to be selected.
+The [textFilter](selector-options.md#optionstextfilter) option specifies text content of the node that should be returned
+or a regular expression that matches this content.

-The [index](selector-options.md#optionsindex) option specifies the index of the node to be selected.
+The [index](selector-options.md#optionsindex) option specifies the index of the node that should be returned.

+The following example demonstrates how to use the `textFilter` and `index` options.

 ```js
 import { expect } from 'chai';